 You should not get a coronavirus vaccine if you:

-- Had a severe allergy to any ingredient in the vaccine (you can find vaccine ingredients on the Moderna and Pfizer fact sheets)
+- Had a severe allergic reaction to any ingredient in the vaccine (you can find vaccine ingredients on the Janssen, Moderna and Pfizer fact sheets)

-- Had a severe reaction after a previous dose of the vaccine
+- Had a severe reaction after a previous dose of the Moderna or Pfizer vaccine

 You should talk with your healthcare provider before getting vaccinated if you: